SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Evaluation

-The overall \FA{} accuracy results are shown in Table~\ref{table:overall-accuracy}.
-The MAE lies in the range of $10^{-4}$ to $10^{-3}$, while the MRE is around $10^{-3}$ to $10^{-2}$.
-These results indicate that the piecewise linear approximation of the \texttt{exp2} function has a negligible impact on the final attention results.
+The overall accuracy results are summarized in \autoref{table:overall-accuracy}.
+Across all sequence lengths, MAE lies in the range from $7 \times 10^{-3}$ to $4 \times 10^{-2}$, while MRE ranges from $1 \times 10^{-2}$ to $8 \times 10^{-2}$, indicating that approximating \texttt{exp2} with PWL has a negligible impact on the final attention result.